chulminy/AE_ENVE_GEOE_121/doc/matlab_grader/README.md

 |:--------|:-----------|
 |![HP1](img/HP1.png)|

-* You will see tutorials and assignments in the column on the right.
+* You will see tutorials and homework assignments in the column on the left.

 |||
 |:--------|:-----------|